Oliver Sain: Biography

 He set up his own recording studio, Archway, in St Louis in 1965, and recorded and produced artists such as the Montclairs and Julius Hemphill, developing "a distinctively full, dynamic sound that would come to help define the St. Louis soul aesthetic."
 He released his first album, Main Man, in 1972, followed by Bus Stop in 1974.
 The track "Booty Bumpin' (The Double Bump)" from the latter album was issued as a single, and reached number 78 in the R&B chart.
 "Party Hearty", taken from his 1975 album Blue Max, reached number 16 on the R&B chart, and its flip side, "She's a Disco Queen", bubbled under the Hot 100.
 Sain's recordings, including "Bus Stop'", also became successful in British clubs (though it did not reach the UK singles chart), as a result of which he toured in the UK.
 His final R&B chart entry in the US came with "Feel Like Dancin'" in 1977.

 Sain released two further albums, So Good (In the Morning) (1981) and Fused Jazz (1983), but increasingly concentrated on his work as a producer as well as live performances.
 In 1982, he produced Larry Davis' album Funny Stuff, which won a W. C. Handy Award.
 In 1987, he composed and produced Johnnie Johnson's debut album Blue Hand Johnnie.
 In 1986 and 1987, Sain toured Europe with former Kings of Rhythm members Clayton Love, Billy Gayles, Stacy Johnson and Robbie Montgomery (one of The Ikettes) as part of the St. Louis Kings of Rhythm.
 They were officially appointed as ambassadors for the City of St. Louis by Mayor Vincent Schoemehl.
 Sain continued to perform and to undertake studio work despite being diagnosed with bladder cancer in the mid-1990s, and is credited with discovering local singer Kim Massie.

-Sain died on October 28, 2003, from bone cancer, which followed on from previous bladder cancer.
+Sain died on October 28, 2003, from bone cancer, which had metastasized from his bladder.